ParkerZA/blog/src/markdown-pages/goals.md

 #### Climbing Mountains
 ##### Or: Achieving your goals

-90% of the things I say amount to unfiltered nonsense devoid of any logic or rationale, but occasionally I'll say something insighful.
+90% of the things I say amount to unfiltered nonsense devoid of any logic or rationale, but occasionally I'll say something insighful and not completely stupid.
 This blog is an attempt to distill aforementioned nonsense into the good bits and present them to you in a condensed, marketable format.
 Anyway...

 Think back to the last time you were hanging off a monkey bar, or doing chin-ups, or anything that required hanging by the grip of your fingers.
 Can you remember the eventual pain that settled into your palm?
 The way your fingers bent at odd angles afterwards?
 The burn marks?
 How long you were able to hold on?
 If you weigh as much as I do... not very long.
 Ugh, gravity, am I right?